DennisTsar/ballast/examples/compose_sharedui_kmm/web/README.md

 ## Exporting the Project

-When you are ready to ship, you should shutdown the development server and then export the project using:
+When you are ready to ship, you should shut down the development server and then export the project using:

 ```bash
 kobweb export